rodneyjdc/rodneyjdc-enterprise-assessment-fullstack-reactdotnet-2/README.md

 ## The Technical Assessment

-Ready to put your skills to the test and have some full-stack hacking fun?
+Are you ready to put your skills to the test and have some full-stack hacking fun?
 This assessment is like a day-long, solo sprint where you get to build a full stack application using the same skills and technologies your company plans to use.
 You can expect to reinforce concepts and techniques you are familiar with while also learning some new content.

 ### Before Starting